gasparian/lsh-search-go/README.md

 // Define search parameters
 lshConfig := lsh.Config{
     IndexConfig: lsh.IndexConfig{
         BatchSize:     250,  // How much points to process in a single goroutine
                              // during the training phase
         Bias:          mean, // Optionally, you can use some bias vector,
                              // to "center" the data points before the
                              // hash calculation on train and search,
                              // since planes are generated near the
                              // center of coordinates.
                              // Usually I use mean vector here.
-                         // (you can pass nil or the empty slice) },
+                             // (you can pass nil or the empty slice)
+        Std:           std,  // Std used for standart scaling, can be nil or empty slice
+                             // usually applied with euclidean distance metric
+        MaxCandidates: 1000, // Maximum number of points that will be stored
+                             // in a min heap, where we then get MaxNN vectors },
     HasherConfig: lsh.HasherConfig{
         NPermutes: 10,  // Number of planes permutations to generate
         NPlanes:   12,  // Number of planes in a single permutation to generate
-        PlaneBiasMultiplier: 1.0, // Sets how far from each other will planes be generated.
-                                  // For instance, if you're using angular metric - it's
-                                  // better to use 0.0 - so all generated planes will
-                                  // intersect center of coordinates
         Dims:      784, // Space dimensionality
     },
 }
 // Store implementation, you can use yours